1. Hit the Slopes!

 With an average annual snowfall of more than 500 inches, skiing in and around the Tetons falls well into the world-class category.

 Snow King, known as the “Town Hill,” offers a lot for such a small area.
-The hill boasts one of the steepest sustained pitches, top-to-bottom, of any area in the lower 48.
+The hill boasts one of the steepest sustained pitches, top-to-bottom, of any area in the lower 48 and at 85 years old, it's the oldest ski resort in Wyoming.
 A favorite lunchtime destination for locals, it hosts many national ski teams during the early season and local, state and regional Alpine races throughout the winter.
-The King also offers night skiing under the lights until 9 p.m. on select Fridays, and a new gondola whisks you up to the summit for suburb skiing as well as a sunny-side slope and chairlift.
-Both of the latter were added in the winter 2022!
+The King also offers night skiing under the lights until 9 p.m. on select Fridays, and a gondola whisks you up to the summit for suburb skiing as well as a sunny-side slope and chairlift.

-Jackson Hole Mountain Resort has been named the No. 1 Ski Resort in North America by Forbes magazine an impressive eight years in a row.
+In 2023, Ski Magazine named Jackson Hole Mountain Resort No. 1 in North America.
 Considered the closest to a European ski experience within the U.S., JHMR boasts acres of expert terrain and out-of-bound skiing, plus the longest continuous vertical rise of any ski area in the country: 4,139 feet.

 Grand Targhee Resort is located on the typically snowier west side of the Tetons in Alta, Wyoming, and is known for the most powder days of any ski area in the country.
 With a vertical drop of 2,270 feet, it offers a mellower atmosphere with excellent skiing for all abilities and plenty of challenges if you look for them.